Fastidious/collantes.us/content/2019-07-29-there-is-always-a-first-time.md

   - apple
 ---

 For eleven years I have used iPhones exclusively.
 More than half of that time, I have used them without any cover.
 My rationale?
 It is a beautifully crafted device, why to hide its beauty behind a cover?
 I never had an issue with it, until today.
 I am coming here to mark the first time my iPhone screen has ever shattered.
-I didn't drop it, but placed it in a way that, after a few vibrations, made it fall to the floor—a tiled floor, nonetheless, the "evil" kind!
+I didn't drop it, but placed it in a way that, after a few vibrations, made it fall to a tiled floor.
+RIP!

 This will not change, nor affect how I keep my iPhones.
 The next one will continue to be used "naked," in all its beauty.